-In Europe things seem to be improving with those struggling financially falling.
+In Europe things seem to be improving with the proportion struggling financially falling.
 Germany and Poland, in particular, have seen those finding it difficult fall (down 7pp and 9pp since April) and are at a similar level to April 2022.

-Conversely, those struggling in North America has risen.
+Conversely, more are struggling in North America has risen.
 In the US, this figure is up 4pp since the last wave and in Canada it has reached 28%, the country's highest figure across all waves.